Membership-Production Commitment-Elections-Officer Responsibilities-Massachusetts Anti-Hazing Law

 - Questions may not be asked during or after a nominee’s speech, but all AHSTS members are encouraged to speak to any nominee during the week before voting to ask questions about his/her candidacy.

-- Nominees should keep speeches short-two minutes or so due to the short attention span of the membership.
+- Nominees should keep speeches short-no longer than thirty seconds-due to the short attention span of the membership.
 Their content may only include references to their qualifications.

 - The Drama Adviser and his/her election appointees may not in any way attempt to influence the results of the elections.